xaxxon/v8toolkit/README.md

-## This code is very rough and not polished in any way.
-It should generally be working for the functionalty demonstrated in sample.cpp and toolbox_sample.cpp

 # v8_toolbox.hpp
 Standalone tools for using V8.
 Does not require using V8ClassWrapper.
-V8ClassWrapper uses toolbox.
-Right now methods are not in a namespace and pollute global
+Right now methods are not in a namespace and pollute global.
+For usage, see toolbox_sample.cpp

 # v8-class-wrapper
-Utilities for automatically wrapping c++ classes for use in javascript with the V8 Javascript engine - compatible with V8 v4.9.0.0 (i.e. the current API as of early 2016)
+Utilities for automatically wrapping c++ classes for use in javascript with the V8 Javascript engine - compatible with V8 v4.9.0.0 (i.e. the current API as of early 2016).
+For usage, see sample.cpp

-# These docs may be out of date but sample.cpp:main always has up-to-date usage
+# These docs may be out of date but sample.cpp and toolbox_sample.cpp show current usage

 ```
 class MyClass {